OCA/social/mass_mailing_custom_unsubscribe/README.rst

 Customizable unsubscription process on mass mailing emails
 ==========================================================

-With this module you can set a custom unsubscribe link append at bottom of mass mailing emails.
+With this module you can set a custom unsubscribe link appended at the bottom of mass mailing emails.

 Configuration
 =============

-To configure unsubscribe label go to *Setting > Technical > Parameters > System parameters* and add a 'mass_mailing.unsubscribe.label' parameter with html to set at bottom of mass emailing emails.
+To configure unsubscribe label go to *Settings > Technical > Parameters > System parameters* and add a ``mass_mailing.unsubscribe.label`` parameter with HTML to set at the bottom of mass emailing emails.
 Including ``%(url)s`` variable where unsubscribe link.

 For example::